 Provision for income taxes includes both domestic and foreign income taxes at the applicable tax rates adjusted for non-deductible expenses, research and development tax credits and other permanent differences.
-Income tax expense was \$11.7 million and \$2.0 million for the three months ended April 2, 2022 and April 3, 2021, resulting in effective tax rates of 33.8% and (8.6)%, respectively.
-The increase in the effective tax rate for the three months ended April 2, 2022 is primarily due to the application of ASU 2019-12, Simplifying the Accounting for Income Taxes, to the three months ended April 3, 2021 and the required adoption of new U.S. tax rules regarding expensing of research and experimental costs in the period ended April 2, 2022.
+Income tax expense was \$11.0 million and \$1.2 million for the three months ended July 2, 2022 and July 3, 2021, resulting in effective tax rates of 33.2% and (6.7)%, respectively.
+Income tax expense was \$22.7 million and \$3.2 million for the six months ended July 2, 2022 and July 3, 2021, resulting in effective tax rates of 33.5% and (7.8)%, respectively.
+The increase in the effective tax rate for the three and six months ended July 2, 2022 was primarily due to the application of FASB ASU 2019-12, Simplifying the Accounting for Income Taxes, to the three and six months ended July 3, 2021 and the required adoption of new U.S. tax rules regarding expensing of research and experimental costs in the current fiscal year.

 Under ASU 2019-12, the income tax benefit of a loss from continuing operations should be recognized in discontinued operations if the Company would be unable to benefit from the loss without considering the income from discontinued operations.
-As such, tax benefits associated with losses incurred for the period ended April 3, 2021 were recognized in discontinued operations.
+As such, tax benefits associated with losses incurred for the three and six months ended July 3, 2021 were recognized in discontinued operations.